peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/2_Intro_to_C_Programming.md

 - Ch.3 and Ch.4 will cover C structured programming
 - Programming in C securely is the gist!

-# 2.2 Priting text, a simple program
+# 2.2 Printing text, a simple program

 - comments: for documentation
 - Functions: Perform action and makes decision = Action-decision model